Thank you! Your submission has been received!

 • Reskill and redeploy talent to align with automation and AI capabilities

-• Supplement with external expertise, such as AI integration pods or advisory support
+• Supplement with external expertise, such as AI integration teams/pods or advisory support

 • Create a governance structure to ensure responsible and strategic use of AI